-WSET Level Two in Wine- Four Day Course (Held over two consecutive Sunday and Mondays)
+WSET Level Two in Wine- Four Day Course (Held over two consecutive Monday and Tuesdays)

 From how to recognise a riesling to food pairing a pinot, expand your wine knowledge with this four day beginner to intermediate course based at Nancarrow Farm.
 Suitable for industry professionals and wine enthusiasts, by the end of the course, you’ll have gained an in depth knowledge of the principal and regionally important grape varieties of the world, the regions in which they are grown, and the styles of wine they produce.